ngdzu/dzutech/README.md

 docker compose up --build
 ```

+Before starting the stack, populate `.env` with the same admin credentials you configured for the API (at minimum `SESSION_SECRET`, `ADMIN_EMAIL`, and `ADMIN_PASSWORD_HASH`).
+Docker Compose injects those values into the API container so session storage and authentication succeed.

 By default the site is served at <https://dzutech.com> with the API proxied at <https://dzutech.com/api>.
 Override the origins or point everything back to localhost for development by editing the `.env` file in the project root.
 PostgreSQL remains exposed on port 5432 inside Docker.

 To stop and clean up the container: